-Installed in May of 2011, the Varian Trilogy linear accelerator is the latest in a new generation of cancer care systems.
-A versatile system optimized for multiple forms of treatment, from radiation therapy to radiosurgery, the Trilogy System significantly increases the number of patients able to receive treatment at Foley Cancer Center.
+Installed in May of 2011, the Varian Trilogy linear accelerator is the latest in a new generation of radiation oncology systems.
+A versatile system optimized for multiple forms of cancer treatment, from radiation therapy to radiosurgery, the Trilogy System significantly increases the number of patients able to receive treatment at Foley Cancer Center.

-With accuracy, precision and efficiency, the Varian Trilogy Linear Accelerator offers patients a number of important benefits:
+With accuracy, precision and efficiency, the Varian Trilogy Linear Accelerator offers cancer patients a number of important benefits for cancer treatment.

 - Highest radiation dose in shorter sessions